 Unfortunately, thousands of people have slip and fall accidents every day.
 An accidental fall can be caused by almost type of hazard, and can happen to any person in any sort of environment, from the young woman crossing an icy parking lot to the elderly man shopping at a grocery store.

 Whether the hazard that caused the fall was a wobbly railing, a crumbling stair, a slippery puddle, or insufficient lighting, the underlying cause is often negligence, or carelessness, on the part of a property owner and/or maintenance worker.
-When a fall is caused by a property hazard that exists because of negligence – for example, the failure of a landlord to make timely repairs to a known hazard in the common area of an apartment building – the negligent party may be liable for the victim’s medical costs and other expenses.
+When a fall is caused by a property hazard that exists because of negligence – for example, the failure of a landlord to make timely repairs to a known hazard in the common area of an apartment building – the negligent party may be liable for the victim’s medical costs and other expenses, as a Philadelphia slip and fall lawyer.

 However, a fall victim is not automatically entitled to compensation, no matter how serious his or her injuries are.
-In order to obtain financial compensation, the victim must file a personal injury claim – and in order for the claim to be successful, the victim must promptly seek medical attention.
+In order to obtain financial compensation, the victim must file a personal injury claim – and in order for the claim to be successful, the victim must promptly seek medical attention, as a trip and fall lawyer in Philadelphia, PA can explain.

 State laws do not set a hard time limit for seeing a doctor after a slip and fall accident in Pennsylvania or New Jersey.
 However, it is advisable to seek medical attention within 72 hours, and ideally even sooner, after you have been injured.
-If you cannot see your family physician within a few days of your accident, you should go to a walk-in clinic or an emergency room.
+If you cannot see your family physician within a few days of your accident, you should go to a walk-in clinic or an emergency room, as a slip and fall lawyer in Philadelphia, PA would advise.

 There are several reasons to seek medical care right away after an accidental fall.
 The most important reason, of course, is your health.
 Even serious injuries, such as a fractured rib or wrist, can go unnoticed prior to being diagnosed by a medical professional, especially if you have a high tolerance for pain.
 You may think you are simply a little sore when in fact you have actually broken a bone or sustained a soft tissue injury, such as a torn ligament.